remidinishanth/distributed_systems/README.md

 REF: http://people.eecs.berkeley.edu/~jrs/61b/

+Object-Oriented programming lets you extend a program without having to touch previously-tested, working code.

 THE LANGUAGE OF OBJECT-ORIENTED PROGRAMMING
 ===========================================
 * Object: An object is a repository of data.
 For example, if MyList is a